 Ho Chi Minh City, or formerly known as Saigon by the locals, is the largest city in Vietnam, and the first port of call for many visitors to the country.
 If you’re a shopping freak, you’re in for a treat.
 Shopping in Saigon is crazy!
-Full with world-class local designer fashion, interiors and lifestyle, the city is a true definition of a shopping paradise.
-The choices are huge and the experience is so satisfying that Saigon could satisfy any demanding fashion connoisseurs and make them keep coming back for more.
+Filled with world-class local designer fashion, interiors, and lifestyle shops- the city is a true definition of a shopping paradise.
+The choices are endless and the experience is so satisfying that Saigon attracts demanding fashion connoisseurs and has them coming back for more.

-In case you get lost in overwhelming mazes of style and fashion, we just thought that an insightful and in-depth guide to shopping in Saigon could do you good.
+In case you get lost in the overwhelming maze of style and fashion, we thought that an insightful and in-depth guide to shopping in Saigon could do you good.
 If you’re a first-time visitor, make sure to bookmark this article to get the best buys during your Saigon holiday.

 So what’s good about Saigon?
 Besides the elegant boulevards and gorgeous French colonial architecture, it also has fascinating shopping malls springing up everywhere.
 Conveniently located adjacent to popular landmarks such as Notre Dame Cathedral, Ben Thanh Market, and Saigon Central Post Office, these shopping malls can be reached within minutes by different means of transportation or on foot.
 They offer a wide array of international brands and renowned local designs as well as all of your retail needs at fixed prices.
 An additional benefit of going shopping in a mall is that it’s possible to put together an itinerary that combines relaxation, amazing food and of course, shopping.
 These malls are teeming with dining outlets and entertainment centers to fill your time and tummy after you’ve been exhausted by a shopping frenzy.
 These are bound to make your experience of shopping in Saigon much smoother.